Thailand in December – Weather, Best Places & Tips 2026

 • Rain: Almost none

-This side of Thailand has the best beach weather in December.
-It’s hot, sunny, and perfect for island hopping (like this tour).
-You’ll get great visibility for snorkeling and diving, and calm seas for boat trips.
-This is where I’d go if I wanted a worry-free beach holiday in December.
+This side of Thailand has the best beach weather in December, full stop.
+It’s hot, sunny, and ideal for island hopping (like this tour).
+You’ll get excellent visibility for snorkeling and diving, and calm seas for boat trips.
+If you want a worry-free beach holiday in December, the Andaman Coast is where to go.

 An aerial view of a resort on a rocky island.